vapor/docs/3.0/docs/leaf/getting-started.md

 # Leaf

-Leaf is a templating language that integrates with Futures, Streams and Codable.
+Leaf is a templating language that integrates with Futures, Reactive Streams and Codable.
 This section outlines how to import the Leaf package into a Vapor project.

 ## Example Folder Structure